Jamal J. Ahmad Nasir

-Member of the American Arbitration Association.
-Member of the international law association.
-At one time, lecturer on International and conflict of laws at leading universities.
-Member of the International Academy of matrimonial lawyers.
-Former Minister of Justice, acting foreign minister and member of the Senate of Jordan.

 Career

 Nasir was admitted to the bar as a barrister of Lincoln's Inn.
 In 1955 he received his PhD from the School of Oriental and African Studies, University of London, for a thesis on the subject of "The doctrine of Kafa'a according to the early Islamic authorities and modern practice, with a critical edition of the Zaidi MS Al-mir'at al-mubayyina lil nazir ma huwa al-haqq fi mas'alat al-kafa'a".
 He is the former minister of justice in Jordan.
 He has written two books on aspects of Islamic law formerly poorly covered in the English language.